dgodderis/POHelper/README.md

 - Three-column board: To Do, In Progress, Done
 - Add tasks via a full form or a quick add (auto due date set to today)
 - Drag cards between columns to update status
-- Delete tasks from the card footer
+- Delete tasks from the card footer (with confirmation)
 - Tags display as small badges (derived from a comma-separated tag string)
 - Due dates are shown on each card
 - Overdue tasks are highlighted on the board